Wei-Parker-Guo/Wei-Parker-Guo.github.io/_posts/2021-12-12-reality-is-broken-2.md

 Blissful productivity has many other mechanisms which could be considered in game designs.
 This section serves as an introduction to the general concept and popular applications.

 ## Recap
 This concludes the first three traits mentioned by McGonigal in _Reality Is Broken_.
 Hopefully I have provided some insights on them that could help in your project.
-We are gonna discuss the rest four traits in the next post.
+We are gonna discuss the rest in the [next post]({% post_url 2021-12-25-reality-is-broken-3 %}).
 Thanks for reading.

 [^1]:	J. McGonigal, Reality is broken: why games make us better and how they can change the world.
 New York: Penguin Press, 2011.